pockerman/hmmtuf_app/README.md

 2. Issue: ```python manage.py makemigrations```
 3. Issue: ```python manage.py migrate```

 The last two commands will setup the needed DB tables.
-You can now launch the development server
+You can now launch the development server.

+Alternatively, you can apply migrations only for a specific application:

+2. ```python manage.py makemigrations app_name```
+3. ```python manage.py migrate app_name```

 ```
 python manage.py runserver